Solder alloys: Notes on the above table

 In the Sn-Pb alloys, tensile strength increases with increasing tin content.
 Indium-tin alloys with high indium content have very low tensile strength.

 For soldering semiconductor materials, e.g. die attachment of silicon, germanium and gallium arsenide, it is important that the solder contains no impurities that could cause doping in the wrong direction.
-For soldering n-type semiconductors, solder may be doped with antimony; indium may be added for soldering p-type semiconductors.
-Pure tin can also be used.
+For soldering n-type semiconductors, solder may be doped with antimony (group V); indium (group III) may be added for soldering p-type semiconductors.
+Most semiconductor solders in practical use are made wholly of elements without a doping effect such as Ph, Sn, Ag, Au, Cu.
+The use of tin-based lead-free solder carries risks of tin whisker, and intermetallic compound growth (tin pest is however not a common issue due to alloying).

-Various fusible alloys can be used as solders with very low melting points; examples include Field's metal, Lipowitz's alloy, Wood's metal, and Rose's metal.
+Various fusible alloys can be used as solders with very low melting points; examples include Field's metal (In51Bi31.5Sn16.5), Lipowitz's alloy, Wood's metal (Bi50Pb26.7Sn13.3Cd10), and Rose's metal (Bi50Pb50Sn50).

 Properties

 The thermal conductivity of common solders ranges from 30 to 400 W/(m·K), and the density from 9.25 to 15.00 g/cm^{3}.